About Us

 Queensland University of Technology (QUT)

-Professor Klein, also a co-founder of Gelomics, is a distinguished figure in the field of biomedical engineering at the Queensland University of Technology (QUT).
+Professor Klein, co-founder of Gelomics, is a distinguished figure in the field of biomedical engineering at the Queensland University of Technology (QUT).
 As leader of the Cartilage Regeneration Laboratory, he develops regenerative therapies for cartilage defects.
 His senior QUT roles and 10,000+ citations will be invaluable as Gelomics pioneers innovative, non-animal drug development methodologies.

 Subscribe Now!